analyticsaq/OlympicsAthletes_Excel/README.md

 -Copy and Past all five Pivot Chart
 -Added Icons, made them Responsive by adding link of sheets to navigate Also on others sheets to navigate here and forth.
+-Added Slicers(for Years) for making it more interactive and dynamic.

 ```
 ![Dashboard](https://github.com/analyticsaq/OlympicsAthletes_Excel/blob/main/Dashboard.png)